 When we look at the sheer numbers of other animals raised, caught and killed for food, and the types of suffering endured by them, we are right to prioritise the issue of farming other animals over other issues, and to focus on vegan food.
-About 60 billion land animals and over a trillion (!) marine animals are used and killed as commodities to satisfy human taste preferences.
-Needlessly, as plant-based food and drink alternatives are available in many areas around the world.
+Roughly 60 billion land animals and over a trillion (!) marine animals are used and killed as commodities per year, merely to satisfy human taste preferences.
+This is needless, as plant-base and drink alternatives are available in many areas around the world.